-a.
+- a.
 The City shall provide a uniform allowance of eight-hundred dollars (\$800.00) per employee per year commencing July 1, 2021 (only 10% of the uniform allowance shall be used for socks and underwear).
-There shall also be a stipend of seventyfive dollars (\$75.00) per year per employee for replacement or personal items lost or damaged during the course of employment.

-The Parties agreed that unit employees may wear an IAFF pin on their Fire Department Uniforms, may display a Maltese cross union insignia on the left chest of T-Shirt(s), and may wear IAFF T-shirts in accordance with SOP 100.7 dated November 4, 2019, as may be amended by LMC from time to time.
-These item[s] shall not be maintained by the Employer.
+There shall also be a stipend of seventy-five dollars (\$75.00) per year per employee for replacement or personal items lost or damaged during the course of employment. - The Parties agreed that unit employees may wear an IAFF pin on their Fire Department Uniforms, may display a Maltese cross union insignia on the left chest of T-Shirt(s), and may wear IAFF T-shirts while in a duty status.
+These item[s] shall not be maintained by the Employer. - b.

-b.
 Unit Employees will be authorized to wear Specialty T-Shirts for Red Shirt Friday, Breast Cancer Awareness Month and/or other Specialty T-Shirts as mutually agreed to by the Parties.

 Section 3: Personal Protective Clothing: The City shall continue to furnish and thereafter maintain at no cost to the employee all personal protective clothing and equipment necessary to preserve and protect the safety and health of the employees while performing their duties and responsibilities and meeting the BFD Mission pursuant to the applicable NFPA Standard(s).
-This section does not apply to the items outlined in Section 2 above and/or BFD SOP 100.7 unless otherwise agreed to by the Parties.
+This section does not apply to the items outlined in Section 2 above and/or BFD SOP 100.7 unless as otherwise agreed to by the Parties.

 Section 4: Medical Surveillance Program: Each unit member on an annual basis shall be required to undergo a physical examination to be performed by the City's preferred occupational health provider, and at the expense of the City.
 The examination shall cover the following: Comprehensive Medical History, Vision Testing, Lifting Assessment, Modified Endurance Assessment, Grip Strength Testing, Flexibility/Agility Assessment, Full Systems Physical (with the exception of prostate and GYN), Pulmonary Function Testing, Tuberculosis Testing, Laboratory Blood Testing with focus on Cholesterol, Attention paid to physical condition and fitness program.
 The examination shall also include testing for Hepatitis C, and a Hearing Test.
-The parties, through the Labor Management Committee, will consider and implement options for baseline cancer screening for unit members.
+The parties, through the Labor Management Committee, will consider options for baseline cancer screening for unit members.

 If the result of the examination determines that the employee is not in their opinion fit for duty, the employee may seek a second examination by their personal care physician or specialist, and if certified by the physician or specialist as capable of returning to work at full duty, may return to regular duty with a written certificate addressing the issues for which the employee has been deemed unfit for duty.

 All medical records shall be kept confidential by the employer and will not be released without the written consent of the employee.